SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 - Fake Object Overlap Rendering: If a certain object overlaps one another, cancel that object and make that other object's pixels have doubled its alpha.
 Used for the notes.
 - Packer Atlas: Never done yet but will be for the characters.
 - Texture Sheet: Simple.
 Just clip a certain part of the image and have it present a sprite animation.
 Heavily used in sparrow atlas, and even simple stuff such as the icon grid, the note spritesheets, the pause menu sheet, etc etc. you name it.
+- Static buffers and programs: Just there for a bit of muddiness in the code's structure but helps improve loading times excellently!
+Used in every single menu you can think of in Funkin' View.

 And that was all Funkin' View has to offer!